1005 N. Marion St.

 • whether the offender has ever been convicted of committing or is currently alleged to have committed a qualifying offense as defined in section 948.06, Florida Statutes.

-If the DOC requests a Notice to Appear, the DOC may also request that the date of the hearing be set after the next scheduled appointment with the offender.
 When the Court signs a Notice to Appear, the Court shall set a date for a hearing on the violation.
 The DOC is to provide notice to the offender.
 The attached form Notice to Appear in Attachment A may be used.

-When a Notice to Appear is to be issued, the DOC shall submit an original and four (4) copies to the Court.
-The Court shall sign the original and provide the original to the Clerk, two copies to the DOC, one copy to the State Attorney, and one copy to the Public Defender.
+The Court shall sign the original and provide the original to the Clerk, two copies to the DOC, one to the State Attorney, and one to the Public Defender.

-If the DOC is unable to provide notice to an offender of the hearing date, the DOC shall prepare a warrant for the offender’s arrest.
+If the DOC cannot notify an offender of the hearing date, the DOC shall prepare a warrant for the offender’s arrest.

 Forms for the Notice to Appear in a Felony VOP Case